Connectomics: Microscale rewiring

 Microscale rewiring is the formation or removal of synaptic connections between two neurons and can be studied with longitudinal two-photon imaging.
 Dendritic spines on pyramidal neurons can be shown forming within days following sensory experience and learning.
 Changes can even be seen within five hours on apical tufts of layer five pyramidal neurons in the primary motor cortex after a seed reaching task in primates.

 Model systems

 For macroscale connectomes, the most common subject is the human.
 For microscale connectomes, some of the model systems are the mouse, the fruit fly, the nematode C. elegans, and the barn owl.
+C. elegans and the fruit fly have the advantage that their nervous systems are small enough to be reconstructed in their entirety, plus the organisms are well studied in other domains, such as genetics and behavior.
+The mouse, the human, and the owl are vertebrates and mammals, with larger and more capable nervous systems, but their brains are much too large to reconstruct completely as of 2025.

+A scientific advantage of an optically transparent organism such as Danionella or larval zebrafish is that they allow neural activity recordings (typically calcium imaging) to be performed in the same animal that will later be used for neural circuit reconstruction.
+This allows researchers to bypass many of the animal-to-animal variability problems caused when trying to correlate the behavior observed in one animal with the reconstructed circuitry of a different animal.

 Humans

-The Human Connectome Project (HCP) was an initiative launched in 2009 by the National Institutes of Health (NIH) to map the neural pathways that underlie human brain function.
+The Human Connectome Project (HCP) was an initiative launched in 2009 by the National Institutes of Health (NIH) to map the macroscale neural pathways that underlie human brain function.
 Additional programs within the Connectome Initiative, such as the Lifespan Connectome and Disease Connectome, focus on mapping brain connections across different age groups and studying connectome variations in individuals with specific clinical diagnoses.
 The Connectome Coordination Facility serves as a centralized repository for HCP data and provides support to researchers.